-When the wings of an aircraft are producing lift induced drag is present; in short no lift, no drag.
-This drag results from the down-wash by the wingtips and trailing edge vortices which tilt the lift backwards and increase the induced drag vector.
+When the wings of an aircraft are producing lift induced drag is ever present; in short no lift, no drag.
+This drag results from the down-wash by the wingtips and trailing edge vortices which tilt the lift vector backwards and thus increase the induced drag vector.

 The aircraft builder has some limited influence in these forms of drag but by clever thinking he can reduce this as much as possible and count on more performance or fuel savings.

 Induced drag will be at its maximum when airspeed is slow, thus with a large angle of attack.
 It decreases with increasing speed where parasite drag will increase to cumulatively form the total drag of an aircraft.

 Armed with this knowledge the pilot can use this to increase the performance of his aircraft when flying the longest distance or remaining airborne for as long as possible.

 A number of factors are to blame for causing induced drag, namely: the wing shape or planform, aspect ratio (AR) and coefficient lift (CL) which the pilot can influence by extending flaps and slats.